OfficeDev/outlook-dev-docs/docs/add-ins/outlook-on-send-addins.md

 The on send feature currently has the following limitations.

 - **Office Store** &ndash; You can't publish Outlook add-ins that use the on send feature to the Office Store.
 Add-ins that use the on send event will fail Office Store validation.
+Such add-ins should be installed by admins.
 - **Manifest** &ndash; Only one **ItemSend** event is supported per add-in.
 If you have two or more **ItemSend** events in a manifest, the manifest will fail validation.
 - **Performance** &ndash; Multiple roundtrips to the web server that hosts the add-in can affect the performance of the add-in.
 Consider the effects on performance when you create add-ins that require multiple email message-based operations.